pr0gramm3r101/Compose-Multiplatform-Template/README.md

+# Compose-Multiplatform-Template
-This is a Kotlin Multiplatform project targeting Android, iOS, Desktop.
+This is a simple template for a Compose Multiplatform project targeting Android, iOS, Desktop.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: